-My work examines the communication of emotions via non-verbal signals.
-Much of my research has focused on vocalisations such as laughter, cries and sighs, but I also also study facial expressions of emotions.
-I am interested in how factors such as culture, learning, and preparedness, shape our emotions and the ways that they are communciated.
-My research makes use of a wide range of experimental psychological methods, including cross-cultural comparisons.
-I have a particular interest in positive emotions, and distinctions between different positive affective states.
+My work examines emotion with a particular focus on the communication of emotions via non-verbal expressions.
+I study vocalisations like laughter, cries and sighs, and also facial expressions of emotions.
+I am interested in how factors such as preparedness, culture, and learning shape our emotions and the ways that they are communicated.
+My research makes use of a wide range of psychological methods, including cross-cultural comparisons.
+I have a particular interest in positive emotions and distinctions between different positive affective states.
 You can find out more about my lab, the Amsterdam Interdisciplinary Centre for Emotion here.

 I did my BSc in Psychology and Cognitive Science at University College London (2002), followed by a PhD in the same department (2006).
 Then I worked as a post-doctoral researcher at the Institute of Psychiatry, King's College London, after which I received an ESRC fellowship, which I took up at Birkbeck College London.
 In 2008 I moved to the Netherlands to work as a staff researcher at the Max Planck Institute for Psycholinguistics, where I stayed until 2011.
-I held a Veni grant (2011-2016) from the Dutch Science Foundation.
-My current funding includes an ERC starting grant and a Research Talent grant from the Dutch Science Foundation.
-I am Associate Professor in the Department of Social Psychology at UvA and associate editor of Emotion Review.
+I then moved to the University of Amsterdam, where I held a Veni grant (2011-2016) from the Dutch Science Foundation.
+My current funding includes an ERC Starting Grant and several grants from the Dutch Science Foundation.
+I am Associate Professor in the Department of Social Psychology at UvA and associate editor of the journal Emotion Review.

 I currently give courses at undergraduate and post-graduate level at the University of Amsterdam, including Introduction to Emotion Science for undergraduate Psychology students, and at the Research Master level, Current Debates in Emotion Science.
-I currently supervise PhD students YongQi Cong, Tiarah Engels, Roza Kamilogu, Kunalan Manokara, and Lisanne Pauw, and post-doc Rui Sun, as well as MSc students from the Social Psychology and Research Master programs.
+I currently supervise PhD students YongQi Cong, Tiarah Engels, Roza Kamilogu, Kunalan Manokara, and Nila Fadhila, and post-docs Rui Sun, Kobi Israelashvili, Milica Nikolic, and Shahira Sharaf, as well as MSc students from the Social Psychology and Research Master programs.